moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

       - google/type/money.proto
 ```

-You'll notice that the filepath will not need to be updated because it's already relative to the module root.
+You'll notice that the filepath doesn't need to be updated because it's already relative to the module root.
 This transformation
 is automatically handled by the `buf config migrate-v1beta1` command, so you don't need to worry about these nuanced details.

 ## buf.gen.yaml